Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (“Department”) is rescinding the administrative review of the antidumping duty order on lightweight thermal paper from the People's Republic of China (“PRC”) for the period November 1, 2012, through October 31, 2013.
+The Department of Commerce (Commerce) is rescinding the 2019-2020 antidumping duty (AD) administrative review of lightweight thermal paper (LWTP) from the People's Republic of China (China) based on a timely request for withdrawal.
+The period of review (POR) is November 1, 2019, through October 31, 2020.

 Start Further Info

 Alex Cipolla, AD/CVD Operations, Office III, Enforcement and Compliance, International Trade Administration, U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230; telephone: (202) 482-4956.